Permissive Use: What Happens When Someone Else Drives Your Car

 When non-permissive use occurs, your insurer will investigate to confirm the lack of consent — reviewing statements, evidence, and the relationship between you and the driver.
 If non-permissive use is confirmed, you are generally not liable, but the unauthorized driver faces full personal financial and possibly criminal exposure.

 One gray area is implied permission.
 If you've consistently allowed a neighbor or friend to use your car without asking, a court or insurer may determine that implied permission existed — even without an explicit agreement.
-This is why it's important to set clear boundaries and communicate them when you don't want someone driving your vehicle.
+Courts tend to interpret implied permission broadly under omnibus clauses required by many states' insurance laws.
+This is why it's important to set clear boundaries and communicate them clearly when you don't want someone driving your vehicle.

 Compare Car Insurance Rates in Ohio